DataCorrupted/banking/README.md

 In MATLAB, change current folder to the one _main.m_ is in.

 Press F5 or type main and press enter.
-Three interfaces will show.
+Four interfaces will show.

+If you are interested in running anything independently, please make sure that you run `<addPath.m>` as MATLAB will not detect folders by default, we have to manually add it.

 ## Play with it

-I have prepared some customer accounts, bank accounts and staff accounts in test/ folder.
+I have prepared some customer accounts, bank accounts and staff accounts in `<sample>` folder.
+These sample data is used by my tests.
 Or you can register an account an play with it.

 ## Limitations